rubyonjets/jets/README.md

 put  "posts", to: "posts#update" delete  "posts", to: "posts#delete"

-# resources :posts # resources macro can be used to all the routes above
+# resources :posts # expands to all the routes above

 any "posts/hot", to: "posts#hot" # GET, POST, PUT, etc request all work
 ```